 - 1 (15-ounce) can chicken broth

 - 1 teaspoon Kosher salt , plus more to taste

 - 4 (15-ounce) cans beans , rinsed and drained

 - ¾ cup sour cream , or cream cheese (at room temperature)

 Optional toppings: Tortilla chips, Scoop of sour cream, Avocado, Shredded cheese, Cilantro

 - In the bottom of a crockpot, add the chicken and broth.
 Stir in the chili powder and salt.
 Add the beans, corn, salsa verde, and salsa.

-- Cover and cook on high 3 to 4 hours or on low for 5 to 6 hours.
+- Cover and cook on highfor 3 to 4 hours or on low for 5 to 6 hours.
 Transfer the chicken to a cutting board and shred.
 Return to the crockpot and add the sour cream or cream cheese.
-I like to place on top and let it sit about 10 minutes before stirring.
+I like to place it on top and let it sit for about 10 minutes before stirring.
 Cook an additional 30 minutes.
 Salt and pepper, to taste.